ZhuYaoHui1998/csi_camera_reader/README.md

 # Seeed Studio reComputer J401 Nvidia Jetson CSI camera launcher for ROS

 This ROS package enables the use of multiple CSI cameras on the Seeed Studio reComputer and visualizes the output in rviz.
 It supports the reComputer J40/J30 series products, including Nvidia Jetson Orin NX and Orin Nano.
-The testing environment is Ubuntu 20.04 with ROS Noetic version.
+The testing environment is Jetpack 5.x, Ubuntu 20.04 and ROS Noetic.

 ## Getting Start
 ### Installation